assaf/zombie/doc/API.md

 ### browser.clickLink(selector, callback)

 Clicks on a link.
 The first argument is the link text or CSS selector.
-Secont argument is a callback, invoked after all events are allowed to run their course.
+Second argument is a callback, invoked after all events are allowed to run their course.

 Zombie.js fires a `click` event and has a default event handler that